Blueshoe/website/content/blog/new-features-django-hurricane.md

 Towards the end of 2020, we told you about our new **open-source** project Django-Hurricane.
 You can read our blog post about the launch here.
 With this project, we want to drive the **Django and Kubernetes** development forward and make our developers’ lives easier by eliminating a lot of routine jobs that pop up during the project set-up, transferring them to a robust framework.
 :::
 :::globalParagraph
-We also worked on the to-do list in the [GitHub Repository](https://github.com/django-hurricane/django-hurricane){.bs-link-blue} and are now able to show you some new features of [Django-Hurricane](https://django-hurricane.io/){.bs-link-blue}.
+We also worked on the to-do list in the <a href="https://github.com/django-hurricane/django-hurricane" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">GitHub Repository</a> and are now able to show you some new features of <a href="https://django-hurricane.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Django-Hurricane</a>.
 :::

 :::globalTitle{:size="lg" .mb-5}
 Documentation
 :::
 :::globalParagraph
-We have done extensive work on the [documentation](https://django-hurricane.readthedocs.io/en/latest/){.bs-link-blue}.
+We have done extensive work on the <a href="https://django-hurricane.readthedocs.io/en/latest/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">documentation</a>.
 Apart from the **user guide**, there’s also a low-level API documentation.
 The user guide provides helpful information about the use of **Django-Hurricane**, such as the available command options, useful tips for the configuration as well as general information about the individual components of Django-Hurricane.
 In the API documentation, you’ll be able to look up the features of those individual components.
 :::

 :::globalTitle{:size="lg" .mb-5}